Ex-FSU star testifies in 'stand your ground' hearing

 Another victim was found with gunshot wounds at the shooting scene in Lake Park.

+Rudolph's siblings testified earlier Tuesday that their brother's life was in danger when he shot and killed Jean-Jacques.

-Coleman recalled the events that led to the shooting, testifying that Rudolph's then-girlfriend, Dominique Jones, told her that she was going to her brothers to kill the former Seminoles star.
+Terrenie Coleman testified that Jones told her she was going to get her brothers to kill the former Seminoles star.

-He testified that a body image comment between Jones and Rudolph escalated into a physical altercation before a group of men showed up at the home, resulting in the brawl.
+He testified that a comment about Jones' body escalated once a group of men showed up at the home, resulting in the brawl.

 "We felt like we were going to die that day," DJ Rudolph said.

-During cross examination, Assistant State Attorney Adrienne Ellis questioned why the brothers didn't call police after Jones' threat and the brawl.
-DJ Rudolph said they didn't call 911 because they "did not want to incriminate ourselves."
+During cross examination, Assistant State Attorney Adrienne Ellis questioned why the brothers didn't call police either after Jones' threat or the brawl.
+DJ Rudolph said they didn't call 911 because they "did not want to incriminate" themselves.

-Tuesday marked the fourth day of testimony in the hearing, which resumed Monday after a four-month hiatus.

-Defense attorney Marc Shiner told reporters that Rudolph feared for his life and shot Jean-Jacques in self-defense.
+Defense attorney Marc Shiner asked Rudolph why he didn't wait to see if the men who came looking to pick a fight at his home shot first.

+"I wasn't going to give them the chance to wait," Rudolph said.
+"I mean, if I wait, that could have been — cost me and my brother's life."

 According to the affidavit, one of the people in the car told detectives that he had been contacted by Jones, who told him that she had been in a fight with Rudolph.